MisaelCalvillo/MisaelCalvillo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Homely.
-Our mission is to reduce poverty in our region.
+- 🔭 I’m currently working at [Homely](https://homely.mx/).
+Our mission is to reduce poverty in LATAM by adding software in an industry historically neglected.
+That industry is cleaning.
+Have you seen [Rome](https://www.netflix.com/search?q=roma&jbv=80240715) ?
+That's what we are trying to change and improve.

 <!--
 **MisaelCalvillo/MisaelCalvillo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.